workflow4metabolomics/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 level: Introductory
 zenodo_link : 'https://zenodo.org/record/3631074'
 questions :
-    - What are the main steps of untargeted GC-MS data processing for metabolomic analysis?
+    - What are the main steps for gas chromatography-mass spectrometry (GC-MS) data processing for untargeted metabolomic analysis?
     - How to conduct metabolomic GC-MS data analysis from preprocessing to annotation using Galaxy? objectives :
     - To be sure you have already comprehend the diversity of MS pre-processing analysis.
-    - To learn the principal functions of metaMS package through Galaxy.
+    - To learn the principal functions of metaMS package for GC-MS data processing through Galaxy.
     - To evaluate the potential of a workflow approach and available Galaxy tools when dealing with GC-MS metabolomic analysis. time_estimation : 2H key_points :